MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/well-architected.md

 ### I/O tuning

 - *Optimize scratch storage.* Scratch needs to have high throughput and low latency.
 The training job requires reading data, processing it, and using this storage location as scratch space while the job runs.
 Ideally, you would use the local SSD directly on each VM.
 If you need a shared filesystem for scratch, combining all NVMe SSDs to create a Parallel File System (PFS) might be a great option in terms of cost and performance, assuming it has sufficient capacity.
-One method is to use BeeOND.
-If BeeOnd isn't suitable, you can explore storage options like IaaS Lustre PFS, Azure ClusterStor, and Azure NetApp files.
+One method is to use [Azure Managed Lustre](https://learn.microsoft.com/en-us/azure/azure-managed-lustre/amlfs-overview).
+If Azure Managed Lustre isn't suitable, you can explore storage options like [Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-introduction) or [Azure Native Qumulo](https://learn.microsoft.com/en-us/azure/partner-solutions/qumulo/qumulo-overview).

 - *Implement checkpoint storage.* Large deep learning training jobs can run for weeks, depending on the number of VMs used.
 Just like any HPC cluster, you can encounter failures, such as InfiniBand issues, dual in-line memory module (DIMM) failures, error-correcting ode (ECC) errors in GPU memory.
 It's critical to have a checkpointing strategy.
 Know the checkpoint interval (when data is saved).
 Understand how much data is transferred each time.
 Have a storage solution that meets capacity and performance requirements.
 Use Blob Storage, if it meets the performance needs.